Skip to main content

 Biography

-I have taught a range of courses across social and medical anthropology including the anthropology of reproduction, kinship and relatedness, and a research-led course on the anthropology of hormones.
+I teach across social and medical anthropology including the anthropology of the body, anthropology of reproduction, kinship and relatedness, and the social lives of hormones.

 Research interests